-Specification/Documentation of all materials:
+Specification/Documentation of materials:

+Metal roofing:

-Metal roofing: Roof panels to be 18" to 21" in width, crimped seams that are one to two inches in height, with a low profile ride cap.
+Roof panels to be 18" to 21" in width, crimped seams that are one to two inches in height, with a low profile ridge cap.
 The finish is to be galvalume.

+Wood siding:

-Wood siding: Double teardrop wood siding (117 profile) on the house will be refurbished, replaced with like material if required.
+Double teardrop wood siding (117 profile) on the house will be refurbished, replaced with like material if required.
 The wood siding on the rear addition to be demolished is to be retained and reused on the existing house as required.
-The siding on the additions to be a single teardrop profile to coordinate with the existing and to indicate the extent of the new construction.
+The siding on the additions to be Hardie Artisan lap siding, smooth, with a 5" exposure to coordinate with the original house siding.
+The use of the single drop exposure on the Hardie siding will indicate the extent of the new construction.